YonSci/gdp-nowcasting-ml/_episodes/03-exploratory-data-analysis.md

 ## Box Plots

-- Box plots are excellent for visualizing the distribution of data and identifying outliers.
+- Box plots are excellent for visualizing the `distribution` of data and `identifying outliers`.

-- They summarize the data using five main statistics: minimum, first quartile (Q1), median, third quartile (Q3), and maximum.

-- ### Box plots

 - Box plots are **graphical representations** used in Exploratory Data Analysis (EDA) to summarize and visualize the **distribution of a dataset**.

 - They display the dataset's **central tendency**, **dispersion**, and **skewness**, and are particularly useful for detecting **outliers**.

     - Minimum (Q0): The smallest data point excluding outliers.
     - First Quartile (Q1): The median of the lower half of the dataset (25th percentile).
     - Median (Q2): The middle value of the dataset (50th percentile).
     - Third Quartile (Q3): The median of the upper half of the dataset (75th percentile).
     - Maximum (Q4): The largest data point excluding outliers.
--

 ```python